georgewillv/routes/progressReport.md

 # TODO

-1. Figure out how to update list
+1. ~~Figure out how to update list~~
-2. Push that list to the display.
-I can already push some text when the button is clicked
+2. ~~Push that list to the display.
+I can already push some text when the button is clicked~~
+    - Output is pushed, but there are no spaces between the array values
 3. Style the app
 4. Figure out how to push the app to either azure or heroku.
-   Azure likely will be a reach goal, depending on when app functionality is working as intended on local machine
+   Azure likely will be a Reach goal, depending on when app functionality is working as intended on local machine
 5. Write README so that a fresh junior dev could put the project together.
 6. Implement input constraints
-7. Put together docker file? likely another reach goal
+7. Put together docker file? likely another Reach goal
+8. setup unit tests somehow?
+Definite Reach goal

 ## Issues I've encountered: